pulibrary/parallelogram/README.md

 ## "Parallelogram" Cloud App for Generating Parallel Fields

 **NEW!** A beta version of Parallelogram 2.0 is now available!
 This new version uses the Library of Congress [ScriptShifter](https://bibframe.org/scriptshifter/) tool in addition to WorldCat and authority records, greatly increasing the flexibility and accuracy of the tool.
-If you are interested in trying the beta, see the section "Parallelogram 2.0 Beta" at the end of this documentation.
+If you are interested in trying the beta, see the section [Parallelogram 2.0 Beta](https://github.com/pulibrary/parallelogram/tree/main?tab=readme-ov-file#parallelogram-20-beta) at the end of this documentation.

 ### Introduction